ecantarutti/mobiquitySystemMaker/README.md

 ### Jbehave Suite

-The Jbehave Test Suite executes 7 (seven) tests to verify the behaviour of the Mobiquity's System Maker website (http://systemaker.com/angulardemo).
+The Jbehave Test Suite executes 8 (eight) tests to verify the behaviour of the Mobiquity's System Maker website (http://systemaker.com/angulardemo).

 ## Test Suite